 A leaked Government report which suggests the effects of leaving the EU without a deal would be a three-month "meltdown" of delays at UK's ports and food and medicine shortages, outlines the "absolute worst case scenario", Michael Gove has said.

-Leaked Operation Yellowhammer documents published in the Sunday Times suggest the UK will face shortages of fuel, food and medicine if it leaves the European Union without a transition deal, jamming ports and requiring a hard border in Ireland.
+Leaked Operation Yellowhammer documents published in the suggest the UK will face shortages of fuel, food and medicine if it leaves the European Union without a transition deal, jamming ports and requiring a hard border in Ireland.

 Operation Yellowhammer is the Government's code name for its over-arching no-deal Brexit contingency plan.